LinkedIn RSS Facebook Twitter

 The Bayer decision provides guidance to parties in establishing a reasonable royalty by allowing the damages expert to testify to a range of reasonable royalty rates without testifying to any single royalty rate and allowing the jury to choose a single rate with the range.
 The decision also confirms that there is a relatively high bar to proving willful infringement, with mere knowledge of infringement of the asserted patent not being enough.

-For more information regarding this decision, please contact Fitch Even partner Karl R. Fink, author of this alert.
+For more information regarding this decision, please contact Fitch Even partner Mark A. Borsos.

 Fitch Even IP Alert®